I may earn money or products from the companies mentioned in this post.

 Be Efficient In Your Prepared Meal Business!

 Some weeks we make $20 an hour.
 Other weeks we can make as much as $50 an hour!

 But why such a wide variance?
 It’s all efficiency.

-Keeping our expenses low and our sales high gets us to our minimum $20 an hour.
+Keeping our expenses low and our sales high get us to our minimum of $20 an hour.
 Efficiency gets us above that.

 That means having a good system that saves you time throughout your work week.
-That includes being effecient in:
+That includes being efficient in:

 - Designing Menus That Work Together